Sarracenia are fairly easy to grow from seed if you have

 Plants can be set back a year if the acclimatization goes wrong.

-You can fertilize Sarracenia if you are careful.
+You can fertilize seedling and juvenile Sarracenia if you are careful.
 The

-plants enjoy foliar feeding with foliar fertilizers such as Miracid and high nitrogen orchid fertilizers.
+plants enjoy foliar feeding with foliar fertilizers such as high nitrogen low urea orchid fertilizers.

 Make sure you use rain or purified water to dilute the fertilizer

 and use no more than 1/2 tsp fertilizer per gallon of water (1 cc per 2 l).
 You can also fertilize the soil with Osmocote™ 19-6-12 4-month Outdoor & Indoor Smart Release® Plant Food.